 Work elastic all the way into the casing.
 Then top stitch the opening of the casing to close.

-Your elastic bowl covers are now ready to use!
+Your homemade, cloth bowl covers are now ready to use!

 - Wash and dry your fabric quarters.